 I'll be happy to see additions to this list if I've overlooked something - I only went up to 1974 with this list, and tried to cover what most people can see on youtube, rather than every little scrap.

-(This was updated August 1, 2013.
-Youtube links are current as of today, but of course many will vanish or become outdated over time, so keep an eye out for alternate sources.)
+(This was updated in April 2015.
+Though the Youtube links might still be current, of course many will vanish or become outdated over time, so keep an eye out for alternate sources.)

 The earliest film of the Dead we have is from the Acid Test video, which I think is silent footage from 12/18/65 with sound from the 1/8/66 show, along with lots of prankster stuff.
 The Acid Test video is available from Kesey's family: http://www.key-z.com/video.html

-Unfortunately the Acid Test is blocked from youtube, with pretty much everything deleted at the moment except for a couple minutes: http://www.youtube.com/watch?v=8tcTRFTkybg
+Unfortunately the Acid Test video is blocked from youtube, with pretty much everything deleted at the moment.
+One partial clip of King Bee is here.

 Some other snippets of silent footage from the early days have appeared - uploaders Voodoonola and AlligatorWhine have been doing an excellent job putting compilation clips on youtube, mixing stills & other footage with the scanty Dead films.
 Some examples: